coderefinery/coderefinery.org/content/about/project.md

 productive.

-We are a community project seeking volunteers to sustain what we have accomplished in the first five years.
+We are a community project seeking volunteers to sustain what we have accomplished in the previous phases.

 ## Key facts

-- Funded by the [Nordic e-Infrastructure Collaboration (NeIC)](https://neic.no/) (October 2016 to February 2025)
+- Funded by the [Nordic e-Infrastructure Collaboration (NeIC)](https://neic.no/) and partner organisations (October 2016 to May 2028)
-- Project manager: Radovan Bast
+- Project manager: Radovan Bast (2016 - 2025), Samantha Wittke (2025 - 2028)
 - Steering group meeting minutes: [Until 2021](https://wiki.neic.no/wiki/Category:CodeRefinery_meetings) and [from 2022](https://drive.google.com/drive/folders/1wD_fzR94sTcqy-o8Rc1Qbl_l0HUFauHt)
 - Over 30 workshops held with over 1500 participants (see [past workshops](/workshops/past/) and [statistics](/about/statistics/))
-- [GitLab service](/repository/): Over 300 active users, 175 groups, with over 400 active projects
+- [GitLab service](/repository/): Over 300 active users, 175 groups, with over 400 active projects until 2025

 ## CodeRefinery and [The Carpentries](https://carpentries.org/)